cctbx/cctbx_project/simtbx/diffBragg/README.md

 ```
 </details>

+### optional restraints
+Geometry refinement supports restraints on the misorientation matrices, as well as the panel geometries.
+Panel geometry corrections come in the form of (x,y,z) perturbations (about the panel group's 3 lab-frame coordinates) and rotational perturbations (about the panel group's orthogonal axis, fast-scan axis, and slow-scan axis).
+By default, all of these perturbations are initialized to 0, and the restraint target for each perturbation is also set to 0.
+The configuration parameter beta specifies the variance of the parameter that's expected during refinement.
+In practice you will need to experiment with these values in order to achieve optimal results.
+Looking at distriubtions of unrestrained parameters (as shown [here](#pandas)) can help you estimate beta.

 ### Reprocess data with refined geometry
 Now, we can re-run `hopper_process` using this optimized geometry by adding the flag `reference_geometry=optGeo.expt`: